|

 Keep it Simple.

-Science always aims at finding the simplest models that explain the
+Science aims at finding the simplest concept that explains a

 simplest ideas first.
 If they work, then it's perfect.
 Albert Einstein